mapstruct/mapstruct.org/news/2015-08-27-mapstruct-1_0_0_CR2-released.md

 With CR2 out, we want to release MapStruct 1.0 Final as soon as possible.
 We won't add any new features or large refactorings for 1.0 and will allow only bugfixes.
 Based on the number of bugs reported against CR2, we should be ready to build the Final within the next couple of weeks.

 In the mean time, you're invited to try out the MapStruct [Eclipse plug-in](https://github.com/mapstruct/mapstruct-eclipse).
-Altough it's in an early stage, it already contains some handy content-assists (e.g. for `source` and `target` property names in the `@Mapping` annotation) and quick-fixes for some common errors and warnings created by MapStruct.
+Although it's in an early stage, it already contains some handy content-assists (e.g. for `source` and `target` property names in the `@Mapping` annotation) and quick-fixes for some common mapping errors detected by MapStruct.

-Finally, some useful links:
+Any feedback is welcome, just post a comment below or get in touch through the following channels:

 * Get help at the [mapstruct-users](https://groups.google.com/forum/?fromgroups#!forum/mapstruct-users) group
 * Report bugs and feature requests via the [issue tracker](https://github.com/mapstruct/mapstruct/issues)